Susan McKeon BSc (Hons), MAPDT (01157)

 APDT, UK – Association of Pet Dog Trainers

-To be able to use APDT, UK – which denotes my membership of the Association of Pet Dog Trainers, UK – I had to undertake rigorous independent assessments before I could become a member.
+To be able to use MAPDT – which denotes my membership of the Association of Pet Dog Trainers, UK – I had to undertake rigorous independent assessments before I could become a member.
 These assessments included: a written assignment, planning and teaching a class (observed & marked by assessors) of dogs I had never met before and an oral assessment.
-Only once had I passed all these assignments, could I join the APDT and use the letters APDT, UK followed by my membership number (01157).
+Only once had I passed all these assignments, could I join the APDT and use the letters MAPDT followed by my membership number (01157).

 APBC – Association of Pet Behaviour Counsellors